Leptons1618/Markov-Chain-Lab/docs/PERFORMANCE_PREDEPLOY.md

 ## High-impact changes (do these first)

 1) Replace local file writes with a database or feature-flag them off
-- Current admin APIs write to `data/lms.json` which isn’t durable on Azure.
+- Current admin APIs write to `data/lms.json` which isn’t durable on Vercel.
 - Minimal path: disable mutation endpoints in production behind an env flag.
-- Preferred: add a DB (e.g., Postgres/Supabase, or Azure Database for PostgreSQL) and migrate read/write paths.
+- Preferred: add a DB (e.g., Postgres/Supabase) and migrate read/write paths.

 2) Image optimization
 - In `next.config.mjs`, `images.unoptimized: true` disables Next’s image pipeline.
 For production, remove this or scope remote patterns explicitly.